stavis1/Pputida_PUF_predictions_paper/README.md

 This script requires the MSA files from MAFFT and a .faa file.

-**SLT01_corrEvoPargenesInput.py:** Cleans and formats the MSAs for Pargenes This script reqires the processed MSAs generated above.
+**SLT01_corrEvoPargenesInput.py:** Cleans and formats the MSAs for Pargenes This script requires the processed MSAs generated above.

 **SLT01_corrEvoFixedTopo-scheduler.py:** Run RAxML-ng on all orthogroups with the species tree as a topological constraint This script requires the output directory from running Pargenes with the optional ASTRAL call.